-iperf3 is a free open source, cross-platform command line based program for performing real time network throughput measurements.
-It is one of the poweful tools for testing the maximum achievable bandwidth in IP networks (supports IPv4 and IPv6).
+iperf3 is a free open-source, cross-platform command-line-based program for performing real-time network throughput measurements.
+It is one of the most powerful tools for testing the maximum achievable bandwidth in IP networks (supports IPv4 and IPv6).

-With iperf, you can tune several parameters associated with timing, buffers and protocols such as TCP, UDP, SCTP.
+With iperf, you can tune several parameters associated with timing, buffers, and protocols such as TCP, UDP, and SCTP.
 It comes in handy for network performance tuning operations.

 - Two networked computers which both have iperf3 installed.